 How to Determine The Correct Collar Size

 Most tree collars are between 21″ and 27″ in diameter, so should comfortably fit around the base of a tree up to 7 feet.
-Trees larger than that may have a larger stand, so check the dimensions before purchasing.
+Different sizes are needed for larger trees, since they may have a larger stand, so check the dimensions before purchasing.
+If you don’t know how tall your tree is, be sure to measure the height, first!

 How Do They Fit Around a Tree?